 E=WordEmbed(tsc)+PE

 where PE is a positional embedding.
 Then this TSC embedding and the video feature z extracted by the cross-temporal multimodal fusion module are input into a TSC decoder.
-Similar to the Transformer decoder, the TSC decoder is stacked by L identical decoding blocks, each of which consists of two multi-head self-attention (MSA) layers and a feed-forward network (FFN):
+Like the transformer decoder, the TSC decoder is stacked by L identical decoding blocks, each of which consists of two multi-head self-attention (MSA) layers and a feed-forward network (FFN):

 h0=E